sora-xor/sora-docs/src/running-a-sora-testnet-node.md

 ::: tip Note

-For testnet purposes, you'll use the same key pair for both the node and account.
+For testnet purposes, you'll use the same key pair for both the node and the account.
 In production environments, always use separate key pairs.

 :::